tadaspaplauskas/image-management/README.md

 ./sort.php ~/Pictures ~/Sorted
 ```

-It will recursively move all files from the source directory to a destination directory subfolder based on EXIF `DateTimeOriginal` or modified date.
-New file structure will be as follows: `~/Sorted/yyyy-mm-dd/original-filename`.
+It will recursively move all files from the source directory to one destination directory.
+EXIF `DateTimeOriginal` OR modified date (as a fallback) becomes filename prefix.
+The rest of the filename is tags extracted from old file path.

-If previous folder name contains words, they are transformed to tags and stored right next to the original image file.
-Example:

 ```
 ~/Pictures/Family/Family reunions/Paris 2000/IMG_0123.JPG
 ```

-Becomes two files:
+Becomes:
 ```
-~/Sorted/2000-01-01/IMG_0123.JPG
-~/Sorted/2000-01-01/IMG_0123.JPG.txt >
-    Users/user/Pictures/Family/Family reunions/Paris 2000/IMG_0123.JPG
-    family reunions paris
+~/Sorted/2000-01-01 16.05.45 family reunions paris.JPG
 ```
-The first line represents complete previous path.

-Second line is extracted tags.

-Please note that duplicated words, numbers, spacing symbols (-_) are removed and all words are lowercased to keep the noise data down.
+Please note that duplicated words, numbers, spacing symbols (-_) are removed from tags and all words are lowercased to keep the noise down and search-ability up.

-This is done so that no data would be lost in the process of reorganizing file structure - you can still use it further down the line.

-I chose not to encode tags as part of JPEG binary data to keep compatibility across all kinds of files.
-Also, modifying files would introduce additional complexity and ruin modified dates.